 - If the animal causes damage to the housing or receives noise complaints, it may be removed from the housing and you may be asked to pay for any damages.

 - If you do not bring the animal with you, are there alternative support resources you could make use of?
-(Consult your Study Abroad program coordinator.)
+(Consult your Study Abroad program manager.)

 - CDC site on international travel with pets